fblettner/liberty/README.md

 # 📖 Liberty Framework
 ### A Scalable and Extensible FastAPI and React Framework for Business Applications

+## Announcements
+- **Last Release:**
+- Build React Frontend and Setup before adding to Python package
+- Get version from last tag to set the package version
+- Add a delay before building the docker image
+- Build docker image after publishing to PyPi
+- Sync with github release
+- Issue with focus on input lookup when opening search dialog
+- Implement call for custom rest api, add drop and create database for framework

 🚀 **Liberty Framework** is a powerful, modular, and extensible **FastAPI-based and React-based framework** designed to streamline backend development for business applications.
 It provides **database management, authentication, real-time socket communication, and more**, making it easy to deploy and scale enterprise solutions.

 - Online demo is available at [https://liberty.nomana-it.fr](https://liberty.nomana-it.fr)